saumya-nauni/data-512-project/README.md

-# Muskogee, Oklahoma Wildfire Analysis
+# Muskogee, Oklahoma Wildfire Impact Analysis on Crop Production

 This research aims to provide a thorough examination of the impact of wildfires on cro production in Muskogee, Oklahoma by estimating the effects of smoke over the last six decades.
 The study involves a multifaceted approach, encompassing data extraction, filtering, smoke estimation, crop impact estimation and visual analysis with Air Quality Index (AQI) data, and the development of a forecasting model to project future smoke concentrations and crop impacts.